How do you wash bath toys in the washing machine?

-You can also use the washing machine.
-As with the dishwasher method, this is a good weekly maintenance routine, but it may not kill all mold if it is one that is particularly dirty.
-One option is to use vinegar, a natural cleaning agent that dissolves soap residue and removes stains, making it perfect for cleaning bath toys.
+You can also use the washing machine with clean water for a weekly maintenance routine.
+Vinegar is a great natural cleaning agent that can be used to dissolve soap residue and remove stains from bath toys.
 Fill a bucket with equal parts of vinegar and warm water (and a few drops of tea tree oil or lemon oil, if desired).
+Immerse the bath toys and let them soak for an hour, then rinse each toy with tap water and allow them to air dry.

 Latasha Stokely